Greece Moments Greece Moments

 Paralia Agios Georgios

 Fantastic golden sandy beach with crystal clear water in the east of Pelion.
-View of the island of Skiathos.
+Views of the island of Skiathos.
 From Katigiorgis harbour there are even taxi boats to the Sporades paradise.
-A handful of taverns provide for the physical well-being.
+A handful of taverns take care of the physical well-being.
 Especially popular with locals on weekends.

 Paralia Agios Georgios Pilion